lars-t-hansen/moz-gc-experiments/arrays.md

 Cursorily it looks like TypedObject distinguishes arrays of different lengths as being of different types;
 this is a poor fit for the above but probably not terrible.
 Worse for JS than for wasm, for sure.

+Currently it looks like TypedObject does not support arrays of primitive type at all; though we can probably emulate it as arrays of one-element structures with no storage overhead.
+It's just weird.